css/csso/README.md

 If class name doesn't specified in `scopes` it's considered that it belongs to default "scope". `scopes` doesn't affect `classes`.
 If class name present in `scopes` but missed in `classes` (both sections specified) it will be filtered.

 Note that class name can't be specified in several scopes.
 Also selector can't has classes from different scopes.
 In both cases an exception throws.

+Currently the optimizer doesn't care about out-of-bounds selectors order changing safety (i.e. selectors that may be matched to elements with no class name of scope, e.g. `.scope div` or `.scope ~ :last-child`) since assumes scoped CSS modules doesn't relay on it's order.
+It may be fix in future if to be an issue.

 ### API